 - Hot Glue & Gun

-NOTE: There are a couple of types of hoops that you could use a base for this project.
+NOTE: There are a couple of types of hoops that you could use as a base for this project.
 There are wood embroidery hoops and metal macrame hoops, both come in various sizes.
 I wanted to add color to the background of this wreath.
 So, I decided to use a narrow, 2-inch, smooth foam wreath for the base.
 The foam form is thin enough to have the look of the thin hoop bases.
 Plus it is thick enough to paint and still have the flowers stand out.

 Paint the foam wreath base with navy blue acrylic paint and let it dry completely.